ReactTraining/react-workshop/README.md

 Be sure to read this "JavaScript Primer" article if you think you'll need guidance on modern JavaScript: https://reacttraining.com/blog/javascript-the-react-parts/

-## How to get ready for the workshop
+## How to get ready for the workshop.

 - [ ] Make sure you have Git and Node installed first. **Windows Users** see the special section below on this.
 - [ ] Install this code (instructions below)